kater-ai/kater-docs/doc/connect/BigQuery.md

 :::info
 ## How it Works
-* Kater securely stores your BigQuery credentials in your browser memory.
+* Kater encrypts your credentials via an encryption key stored in AWS secrets manager.
 * When you connect to BigQuery, Kater temporarily uses your credentials via SSL to authenticate with BigQuery.
-* Your credentials are **never** stored in Kater's database.
 * Your selected metadata (table names, columns, datatypes) are stored in Kater's database, but never your data.
 * Everything is encrypted at rest and in-transit.
 :::